IsaacSchemm/SpectrumTV_webview/README.md

 V2.0.4
 - Add support for "Left Arrow (DPAD_LEFT)" to toggle previous/last channel

+V2.0.4.1
+- Only hide the player controls; allow use of the top bar

 ### Installation
 - On first startup, after the initial channel is loaded a scan of the miniguide will be started. <br>
   A message will be displayed "Scanning MiniGuide" which will close when the scan has completed, around 45 seconds.<br>